ankitects/anki-manual/src/deck-options.md

 some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" option below for more info.

-**Graduating interval** is the delay between answering 'Good' on a card with no steps left, and seeing the card again.

-**Easy interval** is the delay between answering 'easy' on a learning card and seeing it in review mode for the first time.

 **Starting ease** controls the easiness that cards start out with.
 It is set when a card graduates from learning for the first time.
 It defaults